MichaelObi/PaperPlayer/README.md

 We can talk about your ideas too.
 Just open up an issue and we'll discuss it.

 ### Contributors
-Launcher Icon designed by Ander Méndez (@mendezand)
+Launcher Icon designed by [Ander Méndez](https://github.com/mendezand)